imjihuan/fuego/docs/rst_src/test.yaml.rst

 test.yaml
 ############

 The ``test.yaml`` file is used to hold meta-information about a test.
 This is used by the :ref:`Test package system`  for packaging a test and providing information for viewing and searching for tests in a proposed "test store".
 The ``test.yaml`` file can also can be used by human maintainers to preserve information (in a structured format) about a test, that is not included in the other test materials.

-As an overview, the ``test.yaml`` file indicates where the source for the test comes from, it's license, the name of the test maintainer, a description of the test and tags for categorizing the test, and a formal list of parameters that are used by the test (what they mean and how to use them).
+As an overview, the ``test.yaml`` file indicates where the source for the test comes from, its license, the name of the test maintainer, a description of the test and tags for categorizing the test, and a formal list of parameters that are used by the test (what they mean and how to use them).

 =====================
 test.yaml fields